The Faculty of Health offer a number of Work Integrated Learning (WIL) options for students, including:

 Vaccine Non-responders and Contraindication

-If you are a vaccine non-responder or have a medical contraindication to the administration of a vaccine, please complete the following three forms and email them to the Placement Office.
+If you are a vaccine non-responder or have a medical contraindication to the administration of a vaccine, please complete the following two forms and email them to the Placement Office.

 Students are required to undergo TB screening three months prior to their first clinical placement.